Have you implemented a basic search engine optimization (SEO) strategy for your ecommerce website, but recently ran into a snag?

 Here’s how you can fix this pesky ecommerce SEO problem to improve your SEO strategy:

 - Improve your page load speed: Many mobile users want to access information quickly when they are on the go.
 That’s why your site’s page load speed is an integral part of making your ecommerce website mobile-friendly.
-You can use tools like Google PageSpeed Insights or invest in page speed services to improve your website’s loading time.

 - Use a responsive design: A responsive design enables your website to adapt to any user device.
 By implementing a responsive design, you can ensure your website will display correctly for mobile users, whether they use a phone, tablet, or other devices.

 - Consider user experience: Since 89% of consumers will shop with a competitor if you provide a poor user experience (UX), make sure your mobile users have a positive experience on your website.
 You should ensure that mobile users can easily navigate your website to find the products and information they are looking for and ensure they can easily scroll through your pages.